"What you measure affects what you do." — Joseph Stiglitz

 Evaluating this aspect of a student’s progress requires a compilation of all the assessments throughout the quarter.
 In my case, that would consist of quizzes, tests, test re-submittals and other remediation, learning summaries, and projects.
 In general, I would evaluate all such assessments myself and record each test grade as the number of questions a student got right out of the total number of questions.
 In this case, points seemed to be the most sensible way to record such results, and they would be converted to a percentage which would be translated into a grade based on a standard scale.

 Because qualities like engagement and collaboration are more personal and subjective than, say, test scores, they are best evaluated by the students themselves.
 I had students assess how well they did in three areas that I considered particularly important: Participation, Self-directedness, and Time Management/Organization of Materials.

-Of course, deciding which personal outcomes are most important is subjective, and should reflect what character traits are most relevant and important for your students to acquire.
-The personal outcomes you choose to focus on must also reflect your own priorities as a teacher.
+Of course, deciding which personal outcomes are most important is subjective, and should reflect your beliefs about what character traits are most relevant and important for your students to acquire.
+The personal outcomes you choose to focus on should, of course, also reflect your own priorities as a teacher.

 Here is the form that I used in my physics classes to summarize students’ grades at the end of each marking period.
 It provides an overview the entire grading system in a box-score format that helps make a student’s strengths and weaknesses visible.

 No matter what course you teach, a summary of this nature can be a powerful tool both in deriving a grade and in stimulating meaningful conversations with your students.
 While the content being assessed, the means of assessment, and the personal outcomes that you value can be quite different, the process will likely be similar.